Skip to main content

 Electric trucks give low emissions edge to grocery deliveries

-Global electric fleet specialist Zenobē is drawing on $6 million in CEFC finance to enable Woolworths stores in NSW and Victoria to make cleaner, greener grocery deliveries.
+Global electric fleet specialist Zenobē is drawing on CEFC finance to purchase battery electric trucks for cleaner, greener Woolworths grocery deliveries.

 CEFC commitment